 Keep in mind that the production quantities you request for each individual style are dependent on how many retailers order it.
 Because of this, most fashion designers don’t submit official quantities to their production house until all their orders are in place.

 Aside from the wholesale price of each garment, your line sheet should include information about various costs each retailer should be aware of when ordering.
-They should know whether they or you will be covering the shipping costs for delivering the clothes from factory to store.
+For example, they should know whether they or you will be covering the shipping costs for delivering the clothes from the factory to the store.

 Assembling Your Fashion Line Sheets

 If you’d rather focus on the creative aspects of design and want to leave line sheets to the professionals, TEG is just the place for you.
 TEG is a full-service fashion development and production house where you can source your fabrics, production needs, and line sheets all in one place.
-We offer a variety of creative services, including a design package that allows you to work directly with a professional designer to turn your inspiration and ideas into clear designs ready for development.
+In addition, we offer a variety of creative services.
+For example, TEG includes a design package that allows you to work directly with a professional designer.
+The clothing designer helps turn your inspiration and ideas into a tangible clothing collection.

 Design Services – $1100/style*

-*A surcharge is applied to complex styles for all services.
+*A surcharge applies to complex styles for all services.
 Hourly fees applied for additional hours of all services at $165 per hour

-Sourcing Your Line Sheets and Designs in One Place
+Sourcing A Fashion Line Sheet and Multiple Designs in One Place

-Having an outstanding collection of line sheets is almost as important as having an outstanding fashion collection.
+Having an outstanding collection of fashion line sheets is almost as important as having an outstanding fashion collection.
 Line sheets communicate everything a retailer needs to know about your designs and sales terms.
-They convey the look, fabric, and colorways of the design as well as necessary information like wholesale prices, lead times, order minimums, order cut-offs, and additional costs for delivering your designs.
-Having a clear-cut and professional looking line sheet shows a retailer that you conduct your business just as thoughtfully as you create your designs.
+They convey the look, fabric, and colorways of the design and necessary information like wholesale prices, lead times, order minimums, order cut-offs, and additional costs for delivering your designs.
+Having a clear-cut and professional-looking line sheet shows a retailer that you conduct your business just as thoughtfully as you create your designs.

-All the responsibilities that come with launching a new line are taken care of when you collaborate with TEG on your next fashion collection.
-Our expertise provides high-quality creative services like fabric and trim sourcing that you won’t find elsewhere.
+TEG takes care of all the responsibilities of launching a clothing line, with all of the benefits.
+Our expertise provides high-qualitycreative services like fabric and trim sourcing that you won’t find elsewhere.
 Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 Whether you’re an emerging or established fashion brand, we’ve helped over 2,000 designers during the last 15+ years bring their visions to life.
 We’d love to help you, too!